addynoven/Currency_Exchange_API/README.md

-# Currency Converter API
+# Currency Exchange API

-Currency Converter API is a RESTful API developed in Node.js, allowing users to convert between different currencies.
+Currency Exchange API is a RESTful API developed in Node.js, allowing users to convert between different currencies.
 This API uses exchange rate data to provide accurate and up-to-date conversion results.

 ## Features